The most recently:

 What’s happening around the world

-As of Thursday, more than 92.5 million COVID-19 cases were reported worldwide, with more than 51.1 million of them considered recovered or resolved, according to the COVID-19 case tracking tool.
-Johns Hopkins University.
-The global death toll stood at over 1.9 million.
+As of Tuesday morning, there were more than 59.2 million COVID-19 cases reported worldwide, with more than 37.9 million of them considered recovered or resolved, according to a tracking tool maintained by Johns Hopkins University.
+The global death toll was approaching 1.4 million.